 - Under Delivery Method, specify whether you want to download the license file or receive it by email.

-- Optionally, add a note to your license file.
+- Optionally, add a note or tags to your license file.

 - Click Create File.